High-Order Meshfree Surface Integration, Including Singular Integrands: Methods and Analysis

 \subsubsection{Planar Boundary}

-A simple approach to divide closed surfaces into two subdomains is to use a single plane defined by $P=\cb{\x\in\R^{3}:\vc p\cdot\vc x-c=0}$ for some constant $c$.
-In this case, the two subdomains are given by
+A simple approach to divide closed surfaces into two subdomains is to use a single plane defined by $P=\{\x\in\R^{3}:\vc p\cdot\vc x-c=0\}$ for some constant $c$.
+In this case, as long as $P$ is chosen such that it is nowhere tangent to the surface, the two subdomains are given by